volta-cli/rfcs/text/0000-informational-commands.md

 The tool will support multiple modes (two initially), which include exactly the same information but presented in different human- or machine-friendly formats.
 All modes include the same information for runtimes, packagers, and tools: name, version, whether it is a default or project-specified version, and (for tools) the Node version and packager (i.e. platform).

-- "human" mode, the default if the context is a user-facing terminal; also invokable with `--print=human` in any context.
+- "human" mode, the default if the context is a user-facing terminal; also invokable with `--format=human` in any context.
 An indented listing of the user's current runtime, packager (if specified), and any installed binaries.
 See the detailed sections below for examples of the format.

-- "plain" mode, the default if the context is not a user-facing terminal (e.g. when piped into another command); also invokable with `--print=plain` in any context.
+- "plain" mode, the default if the context is not a user-facing terminal (e.g. when piped into another command); also invokable with `--format=plain` in any context.
 A simple plain text format which prints a line per runtime, packager, or tool, with space-separated output on each line.

     - runtimes: